madchicken/ember-frozen/README.md

 });
 ```

 In order to access to your backend, you must use an adapter.
-Frzn gives you the possibility to define your own adapter by extending
+Frozen gives you the possibility to define your own adapter by extending
 Frzn.AbstractAdapter class.
 By default Frozen library provides some predefined adapters:

 * InMemoryAdapter - Stores data in a hash map, useful for tests